Mike Singletary: Early life

-Mike Singletary was born in Houston, Texas, the last of ten children.
+Mike Singletary was born in Houston, the last of ten children.
 Singletary's father, Charles, was a street preacher in Dallas.
 The family soon settled in Houston.
 Mike, along with his father, Charles, mother, Rudell, and several brothers and sisters, shared a small wood-frame home.
-Next to their home was a place called the Church of God, a church that Charles Singletary built himself and where he played guitar each Sunday.
+Next to their home was a building called the Church of God, a church that Charles Singletary built himself and where he played guitar each Sunday.
 During the week, Mike's father worked as a contractor.

 Tragedy would soon strike the family.
 Dale Singletary, the third oldest child, died unexpectedly.
 Dale had been sleeping in a room with James, another brother.
 Charles Jr. noticed a funny smell coming from the room.
 By the time Mike and Charles Jr. were able to break a window, and force entry into the room, fumes from the coal stove had claimed the life of Dale.
 As his relationship with his father drifted, Mike's brother Grady stepped in.
 Grady filled the void, telling young Mike to stay away from vices such as drinking beer and smoking cigarettes.
-Mike's interest in playing football piqued each Sunday, as he would watch the Dallas Cowboys, and idolized players like Roger Staubach, Bob Lilly, and Lee Roy Jordan.
+Mike's interest in playing football piqued each Sunday, as he would watch the Dallas Cowboys, and idolized players including Roger Staubach, Bob Lilly, and Lee Roy Jordan.

-Tragedy would soon strike again.
-Grady, the man who Mike Singletary had looked up at as a father figure, was killed in a six-car accident caused by a drunk driver.
+Tragedy re-occurred.
+Grady, who Mike Singletary had looked up at as a father figure, was killed in a six-car accident caused by a drunk driver.
 The drunk driver survived the accident uninjured.

 Singletary attended high school at Evan E. Worthing High School in Houston.
 In ninth grade, Mike was an all-state guard and linebacker.
 As Mike became a star for Worthing High School, an all-black high school, Mike's mother became a regular at the football games.
 Despite early concerns about poor grades affecting Mike's eligibility to play football, his grades improved.
 After a star career at Worthing, Mike found himself with a scholarship to Baylor University, and would meet the next mentor in his life, Baylor coach Grant Teaff.